"Learning together we can reach for the stars"

 Writing

 In Reception, we carefully plan so children are immersed in a print-rich environment.
-Writing progresses from early mark-making and giving meaning to these marks, to forming letters correctly and understanding how words and then sentences are built.
+Writing progresses from early mark-making and giving meaning to these marks, to forming letters correctly and understanding how words and then phrase and sentences are built.